andwaal/react-isomorphic-workbench/NOTES.md

 * Is a method to getInitialState without doing a get agains the store?
 * Improve how routing is handled.
 * Clean up project stucture.
+* Fix how page two is working.
+Right now server is rendering pageone for page2 route...